ohr486/NesEmulator/rust/README.md

-# NES Emulator written by Rust
+# NES Emulator in Rust